veertuinc/anka-docs/licensing.md

 ### Pricing

-+ **Anka Build** - Cost is performance core based.
-For example, if you are setting up a cloud consisting of 2, 8-core Apple processor mac minis, then total performance core count will be 8 cores.
++ **Anka Build (Intel)** - Cost is core based.
+For example, if you are setting up a cloud consisting of 2, 8-core Intel processor mac minis, then total core count will be 8 cores.
 For very large core count, there are other licensing models.

-+ **Anka Flow** - Cost is per machine.
++ **Anka Flow (Intel)** - Cost is per machine.
 For example, if you are installing Anka Flow on 10 developer machines, then quantity will be 10.

++ **Anka Build (Apple Silicon)** - Cost is performance core based.
+For example, 8-core Apple processor mac mini had 4 performance cores. if you are setting up a cloud consisting of 2, 8-core Apple processor mac minis, then total performance core count will be 8 cores.
+For very large core count, there are other licensing models.
+For M1 Max and M1 Ultra machines, contact us for pricing information.

 Contact [support@veertu.com](mailto:support@veertu.com) to get a pricing estimate.

 ### Upgrading your Trial license to a Commercial license

 1. Stop all the running or suspended VMs.
 2. Remove the old license and activate with the commercial activation key.

     ```shell